Bandela077/s3-elevate-labs-cloudcomputing/README.md

 Verified file upload and storage functionality in AWS S3.

 Key Learnings

 Understood how to manage S3 buckets and objects.

-Learned about S3 regions, storage management, and object accessibility. s3://cloud-computing-task1/Sudharshan_AWS_DevOps_Resume.pdf
+Learned about S3 regions, storage management, and object accessibiliy s3://cloud-computing-task1/Sudharshan_AWS_DevOps_Resume.pdf